justdharmik/Python-Things/README.md

 So this was a fun game <i>(really? 🤪)</i> made as a practice while learning <b>Loops and Conditional Statements.</b>

 <h3>3.
 Field Length Notifier.</h3>
-Often on different webpages you might have noticed that you can input limited characters in a field or input <i>(in html language)</i>.<br>
+Often on different webpages you might have noticed that you can input limited characters in a field or input <i>(in password fields mostly/i>.<br>
 Ever wondered how we could implement it using Python? <br>
 Have a look!<br>
 This code allows <b>Name</b> field to be more than 2 characters and less than 25 characters.<br>